trafficlunar/blockmatic/generator/README.md

 > Generates average colors, versions, names, ids, properties for blocks (NEEDS MANUAL EDITING AFTER!)

+1. Change the version in `scripts/data.js`
-1. Run `node scripts/data.js`
+2. Run `node scripts/data.js`
-2. In the `data` directory there should be a JSON file generated
+3. In the `data` directory there should be a JSON file generated
-3. Put that JSON file into `src/data`
+4. Put that JSON file into `src/data`

 ## spritesheet.js